 GREETERS AT HAUSMANN NATURE CENTER - Volunteers are needed every Saturday and Sunday from June - October to greet visitors, answer questions about exhibits, operate the gift shop area, and assist children in the Kids' Corner.
 The hours of operation will be 1:00 pm - 4:30 pm.
 Two people will be on duty at all times, and self-scheduling can be done via a Google spreadsheet.
 This is a great opportunity to meet Lapham Peak visitors, learn new skills, and share the wonderful features of this beautiful building and surrounding scenic views.
 Orientation is provided.
 If this is something that interests you, please contact Louise via email, or call 262-646-8583.

-Thursday, August 21st at 7:00 pm - Please join us at Lapham Peak's Homestead Hollow Trecker Lodge in Delafield, as we plan for future events and gather for a social after the meeting.
-Rod Bartlow, the Chair for the IATA's Advocacy Committee will be speaking on several issues that involve the organization and its members.
-Everyone joining us will have the opportunity to share personal stories about favorite hikes throughout Wisconsin.
-These do not have to be just on the Ice Age Trail, but any place you would like to tell others about.
+Thursday, September 18th at 7:00 pm - Please join us at Lapham Peak's Homestead Hollow Trecker Lodge in Delafield, as we plan for future events and gather for a social after the meeting.
+If you would like to be a greeter for this meeting, it just requires arriving by 6:30 and training is provided.
+Contract Kris if you can help out with this volunteer opportunity.
 Everyone is welcome.
 Please bring a snack or beverage to share afterwards.
 There is more information on our Chapter events calendar.